 The world seems to be ruled by the people and brands that are constantly selling us something.
-While older generation seems to be more selective about their purchases, younger generation, driven by
+While

 My own journey of switching from mainstream cosmetics to natural and organic ones was inadvertently started in my childhood, when I used fresh fruit and vegetables from my parent’s country house garden to design my own face masks and raided honey jars to apply to it to my lips.
 When my kids arrived the subject of what to put on their skin, in order to nurture it gently, became even more pressing and then my own experiments followed.

 Organic means commitment to the whole production process, from start to finish, whether it concerns your food or skincare.
 It helps to look for the Soil Association Logo on the products that you buy because it guarantees that you buy a truly organic product ( as certification is expensive for small, niche brands in particular, not all natural and organic brands are certified, so please don’t worry if you don’t see a logo – just talk to brands and learn more about ingredients and production process – we all learn through dialogue ) and not the one pushed on you by clever marketing, plus by brands keen to jump on the organic bandwagon, without actually switching her whole production practises around.

 Now, several years down the road my bathroom is predominantly filled with natural and organic brands that smell beautiful and truly nurture my skin.
 I know many beauty brand founders and am lucky to learn from them and believe me, their knowledge is not only vast but fascinating – they won’t bombard you by the facts that you don’t understand.
 I can see the difference in my skin and while I still use some mainstream products, I can now smell the difference with my eye closed.
 Choosing organic is much more than being good to the planet.
 It is about engaging with the whole community of people who work with the planet and its seasonal cycles, using nature as a guide.